RascalSoftware/RAT/examples/Domains/Standard_Layers/README.md

 ## 'Incoherent Summing' with Standard Layers

-Analysing data containing domains using Standard Layers (SL) models is done in a similar way to a normal standard layers model, but with a couple of additional steps.
+Analysing data containing domains using standard layers (SL) models is done in a similar way to a normal standard layers model, but with a couple of additional steps.